 Applications that pass the initial review will be subjected to a formal merit review and will be evaluated based on the criteria codified at 10 CFR 605.10(d) in accordance with the guidance provided in the "Office of Science Merit Review System for Financial Assistance," which is available at: http://science.energy.gov/grants/policy-and-guidance/merit-review-system/.

 2. Selection

-Selection of applications for award will be based upon the following criteria, listed in decreasing order of relative importance:
+The Selection Officials will consider the following items, listed in no order of significance: